panzi/verify-ehc/README.md

                         If neither --certs-file nor --certs-from is given then --certs-from=DE,AT is used as default.

+  --certs-table LIST    Print table of trust list certificates showing where
+                        which key ID is avaliable showing the country of the certificate as it is known to the given trust list.
+"X" means the certificate/public key is in the trust list, but no country attribute is known for it.
   --no-verify           Skip certificate verification.
   --list-certs          List certificates from trust list.
   --print-exts          Also print certificate extensions.
   --strip-revoked       Strip revoked certificates.
 (Downloads certificate
                         revocation list, if supported by certificate.)
   --save-certs FILE     Store downloaded trust list to FILE.
 The filetype is
-                        derived from the extension, which can be .json or .cbor
+                        derived from the extension, which can be .json or .cbor --allow-public-key-only, --allow-pubkey-only
-  --allow-public-key-only, --allow-pubkey-only
                         When writing the CBOR trust list format it usually rejects entries that are only public keys and not full